 Flexible Gas Connectors - These are the shorter corrugated metal tubes that connect the moveable gas appliances to your home or building's gas supply line.
-Some older, uncoated brass versions have a serious flaw in how their tubing was joined to their end pieces and must be replaced by a qualified professional with a stainless steel connector as shown on the right.
+Some older, uncoated brass versions have a serious flaw in how their tubing was joined to their end pieces.
+These should be replaced by a qualified professional with a stainless-steel connector, as shown on the right.